Rushworth Football Club: History

 Confirmation that the club had made the right decision duly arrived in the most gratifying way imaginable as both seniors and reserves won their respective premierships at the first time of asking.
 As far as the seniors were concerned, this was their first flag for three decades - far too long for a town as steeped in football lore and tradition as Rushworth, and celebrations were predictably exhaustive.
 The reserves had never previously won a premiership, giving further cause for celebration.

 The Tigers maintained their involvement in the HDFL until 1998, contesting half a dozen senior grand finals for wins in 1965, 1969 and 1977.
 However, just as had been the case in the GVFL earlier in the century, the team increasingly found the going difficult, and in 1998 it was deemed necessary to make what amounted to another calculated narrowing of focus by crossing to the Kyabram District Football League.

 Once again, the decision was fairly swiftly ratified as the seniors made the finals in their first season, before contesting their first grand final in twenty-two years in 1999.
 Nagambie proved to have the Tigers’ measure on that occasion, but it was nevertheless clear that the Rushworth Football Club had found a playing level commensurate with the team's ability.
 In 2004 this impression was reinforced when the senior team lost only 1 match out of 16 during the home and away rounds to advance to the finals as minor premier.
 Consecutive 30 point victories over Stanhope and Lancaster then gave the Tigers their first senior grade flag in more than a quarter of a century.

 More recently, Rushworth made the 2011 grand final from fifth, but went down to Lancaster by 44 points in the elimination final.
 The last half a dozen seasons have seen the Tigers finish ninth (2013), tenth (2014), twelfth (2015), and tenth (both 2016 and 2017) and thirteenth (2018).
 Their last finals appearance came in 2012 when they finished fifth.

-Given that the town of Rushworth is nowadays home to scarcely 1,000 inhabitants, the continuing achievements of its football team appear quite extraordinary - until you remind yourself of the tradition, stretching back more than a hundred years, out of which it emerges; a tradition every bit as rich in its way as the seams of gold which first prompted Europeans to settle in the area in the middle of the nineteenth century.
+Given that the town of Rushworth has a population of around 1,000, its football team operates within a local tradition established in the middle of the nineteenth century following European settlement driven by gold mining in the area.

 In February, 2023, Rushworth made the difficult decision to pull their senior side out of the Kyabram District Football League competition.